 How to stop spending time on Discord

-If Discord is starting to have a negative impact on your life, here are 10 ways to reduce your reliance on it:
+If Discord is starting to have a negative impact on your life and becoming a dangerous app, here are 10 ways to reduce your reliance on it:

 1. Hang out with friends in person

 Are the people you chat to on Discord your real friends?
 Are they positive and supportive or do they make you feel negative and miserable?
 Rather than using Discord to socialize, hang out with friends in person who make you feel inspired and happy.

 If you must stay on Discord, you may consider joining the Game Quitters Discord server to be around more positive like-minded peers.

 There are several ways to disable notifications on Discord whether you want to mute alerts from a specific person, single channel, multiple channels, entire server or switch off all notifications from the app.

 3. Remove the mobile app